Mobile Deep Linking: Definition, Benefits & How It Can Work With Email? (2022)

-The majority of modern consumers spend five to six hours on their phones daily and in 2021 marketers need to take advantage of that by using mobile deep linking.
+The majority of modern consumers spend five to six hours on their phones daily and marketers need to take advantage of that by using mobile deep linking.

-Things are drastically changing every year and it’s apparent that we do everything on our phones, either it’s work-related stuff or just shopping, browsing, and managing our social media accounts.
+Things are drastically changing every year and it’s apparent that we do everything on our phones, whether it’s work-related stuff or just shopping, browsing, and managing our social media accounts.

 Consequently, now is the time for brands that have a mobile app to leverage the tactic of mobile deep linking to offer a better user experience for their customers.

 But right now, it’s probably “all Greek to you,” so, let’s start exploring what mobile deep linking is and how you can take advantage of it to improve conversions and have a smooth user experience.